 X Advanced Search

-Advanced Search supports since: and until: operators back to 2006 and works in the web UI for free.
-It is useful for finding a known tweet or sampling a small window.
-It does not export, does not return structured data, and is unworkable at any scale.
-Old date ranges often surface noisy results because X's relevance ranking deprioritizes old content.
+X Advanced Search is the free, manual route, and it reaches back to 2006 directly in the web interface.
+It supports since: and until: operators and is useful for finding a known tweet or sampling a small window.
+It does not export, returns no structured data, and is unworkable at any scale, because results are paginated and you scroll them by hand.
+Old date ranges also surface noisy results, since the relevance ranking deprioritizes old content.

 Official X API full-archive search

-The /2/tweets/search/all endpoint provides the same archive depth as Sorsa but with three major frictions in 2026.
-First, new developers must use pay-per-use credits with no fixed monthly cost predictability.
-Second, the v2 API returns minimal fields by default (just id and text); you must explicitly request tweet.fields, user.fields, and expansions to get engagement metrics, author profiles, and media.
-Third, the 2 million read cap on pay-per-use is a hard ceiling that real research budgets hit fast.
+The official search/all endpoint offers the same archive depth as a third-party API but with three frictions in 2026.
+New developers must use pay-per-use credits with no fixed monthly cost.
+The v2 response returns minimal fields by default, so you must explicitly request the engagement metrics, author profile, and media you need.
+And the two-million-read monthly cap on pay-per-use is a hard ceiling that real research budgets hit quickly.
+Authentication is OAuth 2.0 with a bearer token, which adds its own setup overhead before the first archive query runs.

 Open-source scrapers